 Substantial gainful activity (SGA) is a monthly monetary amount the SSA uses as a threshold to determine whether you technically qualify for the SSDI program.
 If you are earning less than SGA per month, you will be able to apply for SSDI benefits.
 However, if you are earning over SGA, you will receive a technical denial of your SSDI application.
 SGA is determined by your gross monthly earnings, and the amount changes every year.
 In 2019, SGA is $1,220.

 A vocational expert is someone an administrative law judge may use at your hearing to determine what work may be available to you based upon your residual functional capacity.
 The judge will give the vocational expert a list of limitations.
 The vocational expert will then determine if there are jobs capable of being performed in spite of those limitations.

 Help with Social Security Disability Insurance Application Process

 Knowing certain terminology may help make the SSDI application process just a little bit easier to understand.
 However, the best way to file for SSDI benefits is with the assistance of experienced SSDI lawyers.
 At the LaBovick Law Group, we have a qualified team who can easily navigate you through the system.
 We provide free consultations and free online case evaluations.
 Our representation is based on a contingency fee.
-Meaning, we only get paid if we are able to secure you SSDI benefits.
-You pay nothing up front to leverage the knowledge our our expert staff throughout the SSDI application process.
-So, rather than trying to piece all these terms and regulations together, the best thing you can do is to call the LaBovick Law Group today at (561) 625-8400.
+Meaning, we only get paid if we are able to secure your SSDI benefits.
+You pay nothing upfront to leverage the knowledge of our expert staff throughout the SSDI application process.
+So, rather than trying to piece all these terms and regulations together, the best thing you can do is to call the LaBovick Law Group today at (561) 623-3681.